 There are just a few simple ingredients you need to make these scones.

-How to make blueberry scones
+How to make blueberry yogurt scones

-Once you have done that, you mix the wet ingredients together in a separate bowl.
-Then you will combine the two until you have a very shaggy looking dough like in the picture below.
+- Once you have done that, you mix the wet ingredients together in a separate bowl.
+Then you will combine the two until you have a very shaggy-looking dough like in the picture below.

-To really help get those flaky layers we all love in our scones, you will fold the scone dough a few times.
+- To really help get those flaky layers we all love in our scones, you will fold the scone dough a few times.
 It is similar to making biscuits 🙂

-Once you have folded the scone dough you will add this to the fridge to get cold again.
+- Once you have folded the scone dough you will add this to the fridge to get cold again.
 We didn't forget the blueberries in this blueberry scone recipe.
+They will be added after the dough chills.

-When you add the blueberries, you will gently fold them into the dough and then add some more blueberries on the top before baking.
-This helps keep the blueberries intact.
+- When you add the blueberries, you will gently fold them into the dough and then add some more blueberries on the top before baking.
+If you have had problems with blueberries getting mashed up in the dough, this step will help with that.

 Scone making tips